Legislative Priorities

 • Support continued state funding of health and human service programs, including Medicaid reimbursement rates that reduce reliance on supplemental payments and protect access to care.

 • Promote access to affordable private health insurance for the uninsured.
-Continue uncompensated care funding critical to financing safety net hospitals.

 • Support legislation that removes the federal prohibition on Medicaid service for patients receiving care in “institutions for mental disease”.
 Bolster mental health by increasing funding for outpatient care and substance abuse.